tmorehouse/hashids.vba/README.md

 # LICENSE

+MIT License.
+See the `LICENSE` file.
+You can use Hashids in open source projects and commercial products.

 Batteries not included, some assembly required, not suitable for children under the age of 6, slippery when wet, bridge freezes before road, do not use while consuming alcohol, use at your own risk.